#1 Facebook Shop – Easy Social Shop

 With more than 63% of carts being abandoned, today in online shopping, this tool helps you to deal with cart abandonment by sending a reminder to people who leave the store without checking out.
-It also sends receipts and shipping updates with some product recommendations, helps you to do follow up on purchases and ask customers to review products they bought recently, and allows you to catch up with lapsed customers by reaching out to them if they haven’t bought anything in the past few months.
+It also sends receipts and shipping updates with some product recommendations, helps you to do follow up on purchases and ask customers to review products they bought recently and allows you to catch up with lapsed customers by reaching out to them if they haven’t bought anything in the past few months.

 You can also do automatic product promotions by sending news about current products to customers.

-The success of Shopify explain why more than 600,000 merchants use it, and why it has processed more than $63 billion in sales to date, which is why I put this list to help you better your online shop.
+The success of Shopify explains why more than 600,000 merchants use it, and why it has processed more than $63 billion in sales to date, which is why I put this list to help you better your online shop.

 Please let me know what you think about my list in the comment below and share this article if you liked it.